 – Creation.
 Noah and his nameless wife, starting over and dealing with loss.
 The outside forces which cause deep thinking.
 If earwax over time contributes to hearing deficits.
 If the TSA see us/me naked, and if this was why that employee over there applied for the job?
 Power, privilege, and the blasphemy of self-importance.

 -About the recipes of old matchmakers and what's cooking?
 About the heat that holds thing together.
 The infinity in the story ... like the infinity of the past meeting the infinity of the future.
-The bridges connecting.
+The bridges connecting, as well as the crime of violating majesty, an offence against the dignity of a reigning sovereign.
 How does a finite being – like a seed – ever connect to a fertile land which seems so infinite?
-How can unequal beings love, unless they shared the same place and the same time?
-And where have all the old match-makers from the the dark ages of arranged marriages gone, along with their old prayer in the polar moment of rotational inertia: "Night after night, I'm in the dark all alone.
+With an interest in labels – the date you were made - how can unequal beings love, unless they shared the same place and the same time?
+So I am required to state the date made, with some expected expiration date.
+So where have all the old match-makers from the the dark ages of arranged marriages gone, along with their old prayer in the polar moment of rotational inertia: "Night after night, I'm in the dark all alone.
 So find me a match, of my own."

 -if you believed in the Five Second Rule, though inapplicable perhaps to the desert – or on the beach.